5ony/OBSWebSocketAHK/README.md

 There are two main concepts are when handling messages between OBS and AHK (this script): Requests and Events.

 Requests are triggered by the script and have a Response.
-With a Request you can ask for lists of scenes, input devices, properties, and the response will contain the requested data.
+With a Request you can ask for lists of scenes, input devices, properties, and the ***async*** response will contain the requested data.

-An Event happens when something happens in OBS, such as the user changed a scene, started streaming.
+An Event happens when something happens in OBS, such as the user changed a scene, started streaming, etc.
 The catch is, a script can initiate an event too, so you can even make an infinite loop.
 Take care.